 The Forests of North Pikes Creek

-Northern Wisconsin is part of the Laurentian Mixed Forest system characterized by mixed deciduous-coniferous forests.
-Based on the classification system developed by the USFS to describe forest systems, the forest communities represented at the North Pikes Creek Wetlands Community Forest are similar to much of northern Wisconsin, and include aspen/birch, lowland conifer, and lowland hardwood forest types.
-A detailed forest cover type inventory, conducted by a retired USFS forester, determined that the property was dominated by aspen (~60%), followed by swamp hardwoods (~13%), a mixture of swamp hardwood-conifers (~11%), and swamp conifers (~5%), with the remainder in shrubby habitat surrounding the creek and beaver ponds.
+Northern Wisconsin’s forests are characterized by mixed deciduous-coniferous forests.
+Based on the classification system developed by the USFS to describe forest systems, the forest communities represented at the North Pikes Creek Wetlands are similar to much of northern Wisconsin, and include aspen/birch, lowland conifer, and lowland hardwood forest types.
+A forest cover type inventory, conducted by a retired USFS forester, determined that the headwaters wetlands are dominated by aspen, followed by swamp hardwoods and a mixture of swamp hardwood and conifers, and swamp conifers, with the remainder in shrubby habitat surrounding the creek, marsh land, and beaver ponds.

-Aspen: A majority of the aspen stands (141 acres or 60%) were regenerated 25 years ago.
+Aspen: A majority of the aspen stands in the North Pikes Creek headwaters were regenerated 25 years ago.
 While dominated by aspen, these stands include minor components of other species including black ash, balsam fir, white spruce, and some maple.

-Swamp hardwoods/swamp conifer/mixed swamp conifer‐hardwoods: These stands are in the 60‐80 year old range.
-The two swamp hardwood stands are dominated by black ash and aspen, with a few maple and cedar trees.
-The single swamp conifer stand (~5%) is dominated by white cedar, white spruce, and balsam fir, with some black ash, aspen and paper birch.
-The mixed stand is dominated by hardwood tree species with some conifers along the creek, which is flooded in the spring, and with hardwoods further away from the creek in drier soil.
+Swamp hardwoods/swamp conifer/mixed swamp conifer‐hardwoods: These wetland stands are in the 80+ year old range.
+Swamp hardwood stands are dominated by black ash and aspen, with a few maple and cedar trees.
+Several swamp conifer stands, relicts from the past, are dominated by white cedar, white spruce, and balsam fir, with some black ash, aspen and paper birch.
+The mixed stands are dominated by hardwood tree species with some conifers along the creek, which is flooded in the spring, and with hardwoods further away from the creek in drier soil.

 Forests are Dynamic